thamquocdung/eCMU/README.md

 ```

 ## Getting Started
-- Note: eCMU is a single-target model.
+_Note: eCMU is a single-target model.
 This means each stem is separated by a specific model.
-Therefore, there are four single models in total.
+Therefore, there are four single models in total._
 - Download model weight at ...
-- To separate all sources on gpu:
+- To separate all sources on `gpu`:
 ```bash
 python -m core.models.separator
     assets/samples/22_TaylorSwift.mp3
     --model_ckpt ckpt_path/
 ```

-- To separate all sources on cpu:
+- To separate all sources on `cpu`:
 ```bash
 python -m core.models.separator
     assets/samples/22_TaylorSwift.mp3
     --model_ckpt ckpt_path/
     --no-gpu
 ```
-- Or, even if you want to separte a subset of stems (i.e: only {`vocals`, `drums`}), you can run:
+- Or, even if you want to separte a _subset of stems_ (i.e: only {`vocals`, `drums`}), you can run:
 ```bash
 python -m core.models.separator
     assets/samples/22_TaylorSwift.mp3